pythonindia/inpycon2019/faq.md

 Conference tickets cannot be cancelled, but instead can be transferred.
 The procedure to do so, will be updated shortly.

-**Q. Is accomodation included in the ticket?**
+**Q. Is accommodation included in the ticket?**

-No, it doesn't include accomodation.
+No, it doesn't include accommodation.

 **Q. I have bought the ticket for the morning workshop but I want to attend evening workshop can I do that?**